Skip to main content

 • “As the game progresses, you'll see video cutscenes which give you a glimpse of Nina's world outside of her computer, and these videos do a good job of capturing the atmosphere of her story.”

-• “Looking through her horrifyingly organized folder tree (she names photos 'blah' sometimes) at the new pictures and poems and chat logs between sessions in her MMO adds atmosphere and a sense of advancing time to the story.”
+• “Looking through her horrifyingly organized folder tree at the new pictures, poems, and chat logs between sessions in her MMO adds atmosphere and a sense of advancing time to the story.”

 • “If you enjoy short, extremely narrative-focused games with a quite relaxed atmosphere and very realistic story, you'd probably enjoy Cibele.”

-• “The story starts off well in my opinion, but then as the game fast-forwards and the whole tone of the game changes, you end up feeling like you missed out on something important which has really changed the relationship atmosphere.”
+• “The story starts off well, but as the game fast-forwards and the tone changes, you end up feeling like you missed out on something important, which negatively affects the relationship atmosphere.”

 • humor